Effect-TS/effect/.changeset/afraid-meals-tell.md

 "@effect/platform": minor
 ---

-use Pool permits option in /platform WorkerPool
+support new Pool options in /platform WorkerPool